Holiday park caravan mis-selling victims speak out as European Consumer Claims steps in to help

 "And it's just, it's heartbreaking.
 Absolutely heartbreaking."

-The site's owner David Welch denied misleading buyers and said the site's sales agreements clearly stated that it is a holiday park.
+The site’s owner, David Welch, denied misleading buyers and said the site’s sales agreements clearly stated it is a holiday park.

-Emma and James Richardson used a £25,000 inheritance left by Mrs Richardson's mother as a down-payment on a £110,000 caravan at Tattershall Lakes Park in Lincolnshire.
-Emma, 43, explained: "I wanted to do something for the family.
+Emma and James Richardson used a £25,000 inheritance left by Mrs Richardson’s mother as a deposit on a £110,000 caravan at Tattershall Lakes Park in Lincolnshire.
+Emma, 43, said: "I wanted to do something for the family.
 It was my way of being able to have them gain from me inheriting."

-Besides providing holidays for their family, the Cleethorpes couple claim a Tattershall Lakes salesperson assured them they would make sufficient income from hiring out their caravan to cover their monthly finance repayments of £1,269.
+As well as funding family holidays, the Cleethorpes couple say a Tattershall Lakes salesperson assured them they would earn enough from letting out the caravan to cover monthly finance repayments of £1,269.

-The couple said they were soon "haemorrhaging money" rather than covering their costs.
+Instead, they said they were soon "haemorrhaging money" and falling behind on the costs.

 Emma and James Richardson: Lost inheritance